actionhero/www.actionherojs.com/tutorials/actions.md

   - Default: `false`
 - `formatter = function(param, name?)`
   - will return the new value of the param
-  - Tip: Enhance your Error messages by including the `name` of the erroneous paramater inside your error message
+  - Tip: Enhance your Error messages by including the `name` of the erroneous paramater inside them
   - Default: The parameter is not reformatted
 - `default = function(param)`
   - will return the default value of the param